-Dong’s House Restaurant is located in one of the largest and best preserved historic area, the Pingjiang District, Suzhou.
-Previously, Dong’s House was a typical courtyard residential unit belonged to a big family.
-After several decades of overuse and negligence, it has been degraded into bad condition as many other houses in Pingjiang District.
-Dong’s House Restaurant was launched by the local government as a sample renovation project to transform the declined residential and factory block into restaurants and bars, with a purpose to promote the river street into an attractive area for tourists.
+Dong’s Teahouse is located in one of the largest and best-preserved historic areas, the Pingjiang District, Suzhou.
+Previously, the building was a typical courtyard residential unit that belonged to a big family.
+After several decades of overuse and negligence, it has been degraded into a bad condition like many other houses in the Pingjiang District.
+The project was launched by the local government as a sample renovation project to transform the declined residential and factory blocks into restaurants and bars, with the purpose to transform the riverside street into an attractive tourist destination.

-According to the condition of the existing buildings, the site was distinguished into two parts: the southern part was the traditional courtyard housing which needed to be physically preserved.
+The project faced two challenges: one is to preserve the historic urban fabric, and the other is to update the decrepit dwelling to meet contemporary urban lives.
+According to the condition of existing buildings, the site was divided into two parts: the southern part was the traditional courtyard housing which required physical preservation.
+While the northern part was a small factory that needed to be demolished and rebuilt.